janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 <hr> <!-- Soft line after Curriculum Vitae -->

 # 🎉 News
-- *2025.01*: Our paper, <em>DiminishAR: Diminishing Visual Distractions via Holographic AR Displays<em>, was accepted to [CHI 2025](https://chi2025.acm.org/)!
+- *2025.01*: Our paper, <em>DiminishAR: Diminishing Visual Distractions via Holographic AR Displays</em>, was accepted to [CHI 2025](https://chi2025.acm.org/)!
 See you in Yokohama 🌸
 - *2025.01*: I am fortunate to receive the CSE Data Science Initiative (DSI) Fellowship.
 We will be taking Spatial AI to the Sun! 🌞

 <details>